dncoyote/interview-guides/Notes/CoreJava.md

 java 8
-@SpringBootApplication: It is a combination of three annotations @EnableAutoConfiguration, @ComponentScan, and @Configuration the exception hierarchy whether finally block is called all the time how to improve speed of rest api endpoint
+@SpringBootApplication: It is a combination of three annotations @EnableAutoConfiguration, @ComponentScan, and @Configuration the exception hierarchy how to improve speed of rest api endpoint
 Consumer interface
 filters in springboot
-parent class of exception
 can we override a private method how to read .properties file values in spring boot application idempotent in java